xploitspeeds/Bookmarklet-Hacks-For-School/What is a Bookmarklet?.md

+# What is a bookmarklet?
-A bookmarklet is a extension-like line of code that can be injected using a bookmark page!
+  * A bookmarklet is a extension-like line of code that can be injected using a bookmark page.
-This makes it undetectable and useful at school!
+    * This makes it undetectable and useful at school!